hiba-emording/alx-low_level_programming/0x14-bit_manipulation/README.md

 - **Description:** In this task, I implemented a function to check the endianness of the system, returning 0 for big endian and 1 for little endian.
 - **Fun Fact:** Endianness affects how data is stored in memory.
 It's essential for data transmission and low-level programming, as it determines how bytes are ordered in memory.

+### Explanation for Endianness:
+Endianness refers to the byte order in which data is stored in memory.
+There are two common types:

+* Big Endian: The most significant byte is stored at the lowest memory address (left-to-right).
+* Little Endian: The least significant byte is stored at the lowest memory address (right-to-left).
+Endianness matters when transferring data between different computer architectures, and it's crucial in binary file formats and network protocols.

 ## Task 7: Crackme3 🔐
 - **File:** `101-password`
 - **Description:** In this task, the goal was to find the password for a given program and save it in a file named "101-password."